Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Integrations/Gorgias_INS.md

 **Authorization**

 To connect to a client's Gorgias account, Kore.ai uses Basic Auth.
-The developer can use pre-authorized credentials during the configuration process or let the end user authorize during the conversation by creating an authorization profile.
-Learn More.
+The developer can use pre-authorized credentials during the configuration process or let the end user authorize during the conversation by creating an authorization profile.[Learn More](https://developers.gorgias.com/docs/access-tokens-api-keys)

  |Authorization Type                      | Basic |